moderneinc/enterprise-jenkins-ingest/README.md

 ### Configure `seed.groovy` with your developer tools and credentials

 The [seed.groovy](/seed.groovy) Job DSL script generates jobs that publish LSTs using a container image.
+The [seed.groovy](/seed.groovy) requires to be executed in a Jenkins controller/master instead of a node/slave using Grrovy.
+After running it once, you will see a failed execution.
+This is because you need to approve the script first, which is a manual step in the Jenkins Admin.

-Open the file, and define the value for the following parameters:
+To customize the ingestion, open the file, and define the value for the following parameters:

 1. `publishURL` [Required]: The URL to publish the LSTs.
 This needs to be a Maven repository
 2. `publishCreds`: The Jenkins credentials ID that reference your user/password for your Maven repository.
 By default is `artifactory`